aosabook/500lines/image-filters/image-filters.markdown

 A class called `ImageState` forms the "model" of this application, removing as much logic from the class extending `PApplet` as possible, for better testability.
-It also makes for a cleaner design and separation of concerns: the `App` controls the interactions and the UI, not the details of the image manipulation.
+It also makes for a cleaner design and separation of concerns: the `App` controls the interactions and the UI, not the image manipulation.

 ## Do-It-Yourself Filters